 When it comes to photo books, there are two main players in the game: Mixbook vs Shutterfly.
-Both offer a wide range of products and services, but which one is the best for you?
-In this article, we’ll compare the two companies and help you decide which is right for you.
+Both offer a wide range of products and services, but which is best for you?
+This article will compare the two companies and help you decide which is right for you.

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]